jpmintz01/oTree/README.md

 Fixed in this version:
+- RPS wasn't logging when it played on participant.vars, hence P-W was always played before and after.
 - have the same adversaries for both RPS and P-W (i.e. human & AI or human & human+AI, or human & human+AI & AI)
 - add adversary type to RPS:<br>
 -- results page <br>